 If you describe him like you see him, you might actually take away from your reader’s mental movie.
 Leave it up to your readers, and they will enjoy what they see so much more.

 Let your audience fill in the blanks themselves.
-Be picky.
 They will follow their imagination, and it will be less work for you.